Kibu Vicuña

 José Antonio Vicuña Ochandorena (born 20 November 1971), commonly known as Kibu Vicuña, is a Spanish professional football manager.
-He is the current manager of Diamond Harbour.
+He is currently the assistant coach of the Poland national team.

 Coaching career

 Early career

 After playing for the University of Navarra while coaching the youth squads, Vicuña was named in charge of CA Osasuna's youth squads in 2002.
 He left the club in 2005 to take over Tercera División side CD River Ega, where he coached for two years.

 In 2007, after a call to Jan Urban to congratulate his appointment at Legia Warsaw, Vicuña was invited to become his assistant.
 He subsequently worked as Urban's assistant at Zagłębie Lubin, Legia, Osasuna, Lech Poznań and Śląsk Wrocław.

-FK Trakai
+Trakai

-Oleg Vasilenko was fired from Lithuanian club FK Trakai in May 2018, and Vicuña appointed as the head coach of the club in June.
+Oleg Vasilenko was fired from Lithuanian club Trakai in May 2018, and Vicuña appointed as the head coach of the club in June.
 He worked with the team in the Europa League tournament, but left in October and went to Wisła Płock.